Aromatherapy is the use of natural essential oils extracted from plants to affect mood and promote health.

 - As with any product if irritation occurs, discontinue use.

-- In the 1800s – synthetic compounds were being developed by chemists around the world.
+In the mid 1800s – synthetic compounds were being developed by chemists around the world.
 This was the first time that perfumes were unsuitable for medical use.

 - GERMAN model promotes inhalation